 Getting to Stellenbosch, Where to Stay, & Tour Options

 Once there, the Stellenbosch wine region is less than an hour’s drive away.
-It’s easy enough to do in a day trip, or you can spend the night there (or several) to ensure you get a chance to try all of the Stellenbosch winery experiences mentioned below.
-Take a look at some of the best hotel options in the Stellenbosch region here, but if we had to choose, you should stay at this luxury vineyard hotel and use it as a home base.
+We recommend renting a car, as it’s easy enough to do in a day trip, or you can spend the night there (or several) to ensure you get a chance to try all of the Stellenbosch winery experiences mentioned above.
+If you still haven’t settled on lodging, take a look at some of the best hotels in the Stellenbosch region here, but if we had to choose a great option as a base with vineyards on site, you should try this luxury vineyard hotel.

-You can fairly easily visit any of the recommended wineries below in a self-guided fashion.
-However, if you’d prefer to leave the logistics to a local, tour operators like Afrivista have been around for decades and our readers rave about them.
+As we’ve mentioned, it’s fairly easily visit any of the recommended wineries above in a self-guided fashion, but often, nothing compares to a local’s experience.
+Tour operators like Afrivista have been around for decades and our readers rave about them.
 If they happen to be booked (which is common), don’t fret.
 There are plenty of other guides that operate in the area offering wonderful half-day and full-day wine tasting experiences.
 Africa Select offers a full-day tour through 3 sub-regions, including local food and wine pairings and a ride on a wine tram.

 If you’d prefer to avoid other people, schedule a private full-day trip with Elegant Country Tours, we highly recommend this group for each guide’s exceptional service and love for their country’s experiences.
 It’s customizable and hotel pickup/drop-off are included.